 While you are working on your Word document you can get into Focus mode

 1. You can click on the View tab in the ribbon and choose Focus

 The other way to go about this is:

 2. At the bottom of your Word application, you can choose Focus on the status bar.

 There is yet another way to get into Focus mode and that is:

-3. You can go on the system Menu and you can click on View and select Focus.
+3. You can go to the system Menu you can click on View and select Focus.

-If you are using Mac then all you need to do is:
+If you are using a Mac then all you need to do is:

 4. You can either click on the View tab in the ribbon or the View Menu or click on the Status bar and select Focus.